For Business

 Clifton Ingram LLP Solicitors has recently acted for the sellers of the first ACV site listed by Wokingham Borough Council, the former White House School site, navigating the ACV legislation in the process through to a successful conclusion to the sale at a price acceptable to the seller.

-Contact our Assets of Community Value (ACV) Solicitors in our Wokingham, Reading and Farnham, Thames Valley and M3 Corridor offices
+Contact our Assets of Community Value (ACV) Solicitors in Farnham, Reading and Wokingham today

 Our solicitors at Clifton Ingram can advise you on all aspects of Assets of Community Value (ACV).
 We are a proactive and down-to-earth team of highly experienced solicitors; bringing a high quality and professional service to your local area.